jradziejewski/jradziejewski/README.md

 ## 🚀 About Me
-I'm a frontend developer from Poland, fluent in both Polish 🇵🇱 and English 🇬🇧
+I'm a developer from Poland, fluent in both Polish 🇵🇱 and English 🇬🇧

 ### 👩‍💻 I'm currently working on:
 * the frontend of a website that allows users to book services